stuthedew/Project_BA1/README.md

 ## Reseting the Counter
-Before resetting the chache with a different location, you need to set `previous_ticks` on line 29 of [Project_BA1.ino](../master/Project_BA.ino) to whatever number the counter reads from the previous geocache.
+Before resetting the chache with a different location, you need to define `previous_ticks` on line 29 of [Project_BA1.ino](../master/Project_BA.ino) to whatever number the counter reads from the previous geocache.
 The geocache will then reset the counter back to 0 on the first start-up.

+## Restarting the Cache
+To be continued...
+(Let me know if for some reason you really want to restart it before I have a chance to update this and I will just walk you through it.
+It's pretty easy.)